siassaj/sick-filing/README.md

 What about ```Media/DVDS/Movies```.
 Is a David Attenborough movie educational or entertainment???

-Category hell ensues and no one can ever realiably go to someone elses pc (Much less their own) and find something simply without having to whip out a search tool.
+Category hell ensues and no one can ever reliably go to someone else's pc (Much less their own) and find something simply without having to whip out a search tool.
 And then the capabilities of the search tool often lack luster.

 SO I wrote... another search tool... but this one is nice, it's like IDO-mode in emacs (kinda, it's still a baby).